marynelv/assisted-photography/AssistedPhoto/Readme.txt

 How does the app work?
 =====================

-The application is meant to be used while holding the phone verically.
+The application is meant to be used while holding the phone vertically.
 It can operate in two modes: simulated pinhole camera, or assisted photography.
-The former relies on the intertial sensors inside the phone, and is meant for testing camera aiming.
+The former relies on the inertial sensors inside the phone, and is meant for testing camera aiming.
 The latter processes images from the back camera in the phone, and tries to guide the user towards centering the estimated region of interest in the composition.
 You can change in which mode the application operates by going to Settings->AssistedPhoto->Estimator.

 In general, the application behaves as follows: